In this post, learn about Lion’s mane mushroom health benefits, how to eat them, and how to supplement Lion’s mane.

 Tips for cooking lion’s mane mushroom

-Vegetarians often use mushrooms as a meat replacement, and the Lion’s mane gives a similar taste and texture to seafood.
+Vegetarians often use mushrooms as a meat replacement, and Lion’s mane gives a similar taste and texture to seafood.

 You can cook lion’s made just like you would any other mushroom.
 Try adding sliced Lion’s mane to some grass-fed butter and saute until browned and tender.